jundalisay/sp/content/en/research/lamarck/zoology/chapter-05c.md

 4. Echinoderms
 5. Polyps

-These classes were made up then of some of the orders which Bruguiere had presented in his distribution of worms, an arrangement I did not adopt, and from the class insects, such as Linnaeus had described it.
+These classes were made up then of some of the orders which Bruguiere had presented in his distribution of worms and from the class insects, such as Linnaeus had described it.
+- I did not adopt his arrangement of worms

 However, towards the middle of 1795, when the arrival of Cuvier in Paris directed the attention of zoologists to the organic structure of animals.